czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 school.
 I guess they felt bad that I had to play on that beat-up old thing.
 I'm just glad it arrived in time for today."

-Mom seemed to by this explanation.
+Mom seemed to buy this explanation.
 She smiled.
 "That's amazing," she said.
 "I'm even more excited to see you play today."
 She gave me the trumpet.

 As soon as it touched my fingers I felt an electric discharge.
 I knew